ysgurjar/ci-pp1-magic-masala/README.md

 - As a returning user, I want to be able to give feedback or reach out for organising a small event.

 #### Site Owner
-- As the site owner, I want users to find news about upcoming events or changes in opening times
+- As the site owner, I want customers to know the type of food being served
-- As the site owner, I want users to get to know the restaurant
+- As the site owner, I want to publish recent awards won by restaurant
-- As the site owner, I want the users to be able to contact us
+- As the site owner, I want to show that we are always introducing new food to keep things interesting